yorkxin/podcast-utils/README.md

 ## Autosub Usage

-Speech-to-Text (STT) using Google Cloud API.
-This tool generates VTT files so you can apply to ffmpeg.
+[`autosub`](https://github.com/BingLingGroup/autosub) is a tool that runs Speech-to-Text (STT) using Google Cloud API.
+It generates VTT file and breaks by sentences, so you can easily apply it to ffmpeg.

 You'll need to signup for Google Cloud API and enable Speech-to-Text API.
 See [Google STT Quickstart](https://cloud.google.com/speech-to-text/docs/quickstart-gcloud) for details.